soldag/python-pwmled/README.md

 make
 sudo make install
 ```
 Besides the library, the `pigpiod` utility is installed, which starts `pigpio` as daemon.
-The daemon must be running to when using the `GpioDriver`.
+The daemon must be running when using the `GpioDriver`.
 ```bash
 sudo pigpiod
 ```